Welcome to the wonderfully creative subject of art and design

 - To improve the children’s ability to control materials, tools and techniques;

-Long term planning for this subject is carried out each academic year during 1:1 discussions with individual class teachers, staff development days and (where appropriate) during full governing body meetings.
+Long term planning for this subject is carried out each academic year during 1:1 discussions with individual class teachers, staff development days and through discussion with the lead governor for art.
 This whole school approach to planning is particularly important during years where there are mixed age classes, to ensure complete coverage of all objectives and to make sure that topics are not duplicated.

 Medium term planning for this subject identifies within each unit or work; learning objectives, art and design activities, assessment opportunities, the vocabulary to be taught and used, safety issues, how information and communications technology and resources should be used.